eckertalex/improved-fiesta/README.md

 ## Todo

-- [ ] Add DELETE /v1/tokens/session endpoint
+- [ ] Add a DELETE all authentication token endpoint
 - [ ] Add GET /v1/users endpoint
 - [ ] Figure out how to requireAdmin for /debug/vars endpoint
 - [ ] Write End-to-End tests